LinkedInLearning/learning-bitbucket-3821269/ch1_getting_started_with_bitbucket/01_06_challenge_create_a_repo_and_push_code/README.md

 ## Challenge Scenario
 Let’s use a challenge to apply what you’ve learned about Bitbucket.

-You’re part of a software development team working on a new, open source application.
+You’re part of a software development team working on a new, AMAZING, open source application.
 The team is inviting the community to work with them and they need a cloud-based repository service to store the code.

 The team is asking you to configure Bitbucket so the community can see their progress.
 However, they also need to work with some files separately and discretely, away from the application’s code base.